saberbrasher/saberbrasher.github.io/_pages/resources.md

-<h2>Learning to Code</h2>
+<h2>Coding in R</h2>

-<p style="font-size: 18px;">Environmental sciences are powerful tools in situational awareness: the subject matter is always around us.
+Environmental sciences are powerful tools in situational awareness: the subject matter is always around us.
 Regardless of the course level, my first teaching objective is to have students situate themselves within the discipline.
-I do this through mixed methods, such as including relevant news articles involving climate and the environment, photos and videos of areas undergoing environmental change, and by incorporating project work that engages students in research. </p>
+I do this through mixed methods, such as including relevant news articles involving climate and the environment, photos and videos of areas undergoing environmental change, and by incorporating project work that engages students in research.

-<p><h4> For learning R: </h4></p>

 <div style="height: 225px; overflow: auto; border: 3px double #707070; box-shadow: 0 0 5px rgba(0, 0, 0, 0.5);">
    <!-- Content goes here -->